bmd1905/EasyMLOps/README.md

 cp ./src/streaming/.env.example ./src/streaming/.env
 ```

-Note: I don't use any secrets in this project, so run the above command and you are good to go.
+**Note**: I don't use any secrets in this project, so run the above command and you are good to go.

-### Start Data Pipeline
+### 🏁 Start Data Pipeline

 I will use the same network for all the services, first we need to create the network.